qguv/essays/_posts/2015-03-28-alignment.md

 The Web is full of completed 9-cell grids, classifying characters from a host of
 media: films, books, television series.
-All the guides in this post are from various corners of the Internet&emdash;I didn't make these myself.
+All the guides in this post are from various corners of the Internet&mdash;I didn't make these myself.
 Here's one from _Breaking Bad,_ one of very few shows whose main character isn't _Neutral Good_ or _Lawful Good:_